Avtar Singh Brahma: Tat Khalsa

 Avtar Singh's legendary status continued to grow.
-He centred his operation in the Mand region (The Mand region is the riverbank land along the Beas) and was the de facto ruler.
-Avtar Singh was known as the "King of Mand".
+He centred his operation in the Mand region (the Mand region is the riverbank land along the Beas).
 In July 1986 Operation Mand was launched to capture Avtar Singh and his fellow militants.
 The Operation was led by KPS Gill and was approved by DGP Julio Riberio.
 About 30 companies of security forces along with multiple helicopters, bulldozers, and mechanised boats were deployed and used for the Operation which was conducted in a over 240 square kilometre area.
 The Operation did not go as expected for the Indian forces.
-1000s of Police and Paramilitary forces surrounded the Mand region.
-According to Avtar Singh, he and fellow Tat Khalsa members clashed with and repulsed an attacking force of officers and paramilitary, with the attacking force suffering high casualties.
-Avtar Singh also shot down a Paramilitary helicopter.
+Thousands of Police and Paramilitary forces surrounded the Mand region.
+According to Avtar Singh, he and fellow Tat Khalsa members clashed with and repulsed an attacking force of officers and paramilitary.
+Avtar Singh also alleged that he shot down a Paramilitary helicopter.
 The other helicopters fell back after this.
 After Avtar Singh and fellow Tat Khalsa members managed to escape.
 The operation faced heavy criticism for being "overkill".
 The operation lasted for 40 hours.
 It was initially described as the destruction of the Khalistan capital, but police had only captured a few weapons.
 Revenue Minister Major Singh Uboke called Operation Mand "Operation Fraud".
 He said at a cabinet meeting, that innocent Sikh youth and women were being harassed and tortured by the security forces.
-Major Singh Uboke later said, "I think I made a mistake by calling it just Operation Fraud.
-I should actually have called it operation pak-hand (charade).
-They took hundreds of troops, helicopters, guns and boats.
-But what happened?
-They did not even succeed in wetting an extremist's beard.
-A lot of the Mand area falls under my constituency, and if I do not know what a fraud the whole thing was, and do not speak out, who would?"